-This weekend, however, I spent the day exploring London Bridge and it felt quite wonderful.
+This weekend, however, I spent the day exploring all the things to do in London Bridge and it felt quite wonderful.

-These are all my favourite things to do there and if you don’t live in London, or you’re feeling extravagant, then check out hotels near London Bridge.*
+I’ve chosen a few of the best and compiled my favourite things to do in London Bridge (and if you don’t live in London, or you’re feeling extravagant, then check out hotels near London Bridge*).

 This is a must-see if you’re in London Bridge – or anywhere else in the capital for that matter – because it is the tallest building to be found within the European Union.